A Family of Missionary Servants

 Along with the children’s services, the nursery ministry exists to uphold Deut.
 6:5-7, believing that teaching our children God’s commandments begins with even the youngest of our community.
 Our goal is to provide a loving and caring environment where children feel safe and workers emulate the love of Christ.
 During the worship service, our workers will actively keep your child engaged, whether in play or stimulation, and will be proactive about using circumstances and situations as learning opportunities.

 We encourage our elementary age students to actively worship with their families during our preaching service.
-On alternating Sundays, our Kindergarten through 3rd graders and 4th through Middle Schoolers meet for a class directed at their age group, using curriculum titled What’s Up?
-Discovering the Gospel, Jesus, and Who You Really Are.
+On alternating Sundays, our Kindergarten through 3rd graders and 4th through Middle Schoolers meet for a class directed at their age group.
 The students engage in discussion centered around the Gospel and discuss practical ways to live out their faith with their peers.